Richard Hart (Jamaican politician): Life

 Richard Hart was born in Montego Bay, Jamaica, on 13 August 1917, of mixed heritage that included Sephardic Jewish and African.
 He was the son of Ansell Hart, a Jamaican solicitor and author of a 1972 historical study of George William Gordon.
-Hart was educated in Jamaica and in England, where he was sent to boarding-school at Denstone College in Staffordshire.
+Hart was educated in Jamaica, attending Munro College in St. Elizabeth, and in England, where he was sent to boarding-school at Denstone College in Staffordshire.

-He returned to Jamaica in 1937, and became a founding member of the People's National Party (PNP) in 1938; he was on the party's Executive Committee from 1941 to 1952.
+He returned to Jamaica in 1937, and became a founding member of the People's National Party (PNP) in 1938; he was on the party's executive committee from 1941 to 1952.
 He had the responsibility of drafting a model trade union constitution as a member of Norman Manley's 1938 Labour Committee assisting Alexander Bustamante in the formation of a trade union, and in 1940 was arrested for organising a demonstration demanding Bustamante's release from prison.
 Hart sat the English Law Society examinations in Jamaica, qualifying as a solicitor in 1941.
-In 1942 he was imprisoned without trial by the British colonial government for his political activities.
+In 1942, he was imprisoned without trial by the British colonial government for his political activities.

 In 1954, Hart – who self-identified as a Marxist – was one of four PNP members who were expelled from the PNP for their (alleged) communist views.
 The other three members were Frank Hill, Ken Hill and Arthur Henry, and they were collectively referred to as "the four Hs".
-Hart was also very active in the trade union movement in Jamaica in the 1940s and 1950s, and worked as a member of the Executive Committee of the Trade Union Council from 1946 to 1948.
+Hart was also very active in the trade union movement in Jamaica in the 1940s and 1950s, and worked as a member of the executive committee of the Trade Union Council from 1946 to 1948.
 He served as Assistant Secretary of the Caribbean Labour Congress from 1945 to 1946 and Assistant Secretary from 1947 to 1953.

+Hart was known to have been a close friend of communist activist Billy Strachan, an accomplished Royal Air Force pilot who went onto become a pioneer of Black civil rights in Britain.
+He once toured Jamaica with Strachan and another Black communist called Ferdinand Smith, writing a Calypso song dedicated to them both titled "The Ferdie and Billy Calypso".

 Believing in the importance of popular education to empower people and raise the level of political consciousness in the community – to which his first book, The Origin and Development of the People of Jamaica (1952), was dedicated – Hart helped establish the People's Educational Organisation (PEO), which organized a bookshop and held meetings and debates, including on the type of political party that was needed.
 Together with other radical thinkers and activists he then formed the People's Freedom Movement (which was later renamed the Socialist Party of Jamaica).
 The party disbanded in 1962.